-The wage indexation system could transmit the price effects of the VAT increase to wages.
-The government has significant fiscal space and should let the automatic stabilisers work if growth is weaker than expected.
+Some further fiscal consolidation is still needed, but the automatic stabilisers should be allowed to work.
 Aligning financial regulations with EU and international initiatives is necessary to contain risks in the large financial sector.
-Reforms to enhance work incentives would reduce structural unemployment, while reducing barriers to competition and improving the education system would enhance growth potential.
+Structural reforms to enhance work incentives would reduce structural unemployment.
+Reducing barriers to competition and improving the education system would enhance the growth potential.

 Note: All data definitions based on internationally comparable standards and may differ in specific cases from common national definitions.